 Facilities & operations

-About 96% of the electricity we produce is clean, renewable power generated at 15 hydroelectric generating stations on the Nelson, Winnipeg, Saskatchewan, Burntwood and Laurie rivers.
+Nearly all of the electricity we produce is clean, renewable power generated at 16 hydroelectric generating stations on the Nelson, Winnipeg, Saskatchewan, Burntwood and Laurie rivers.

 The province’s remaining electricity needs are fulfilled by: